d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

-While leaderboard chasing often spirals out of control, with researchers focusing myopically on pre-processing steps rather than asking fundamental questions, there's also tremendous value in the objectivity of a platform that facillitates direct quantitative comparisons between competing approaches as well as code sharing so that everyone can learn what did and did not work.
+While leaderboard chasing often spirals out of control, with researchers focusing myopically on pre-processing steps rather than asking fundamental questions, there is also tremendous value in the objectivity of a platform that facillitates direct quantitative comparisons between competing approaches as well as code sharing so that everyone can learn what did and did not work.